marina-or-not/portfolio/content/portfolio/buoyancy.md

 2018, Amsterdam.
 <!--more-->

 Choreographer, performer.
+Advisor: Noha Ramadan.

 A solo that translates the state of human being after changing countries into movements and walls.
 (Almost site-specific).

 ![boyancy2][1]